Ethan Allen

 From what we know, the narrow flat ribs barrels were produced under contract by E.A.
 Prescott while the wide flat ribs barrel clusters were produced by Benchley & Hopkins(4)

-• The 5-shot pepperbox: Introduced during the Worcester period, all 5-shot pepperboxes feature fluted barrels with integrated nipples, a conventional trigger, and the standard bar hammer.
-The majority are chambered in .32 caliber.
-A distinctive characteristic of this model is its integrated nipple shield.
+• The 5-shot pepperbox: Ethan Allen introduced the five-shot pepperbox during the Worcester period.
+All examples feature fluted barrels with integrated nipples, a conventional trigger, and the standard bar-hammer design.
+Most are chambered in .32 caliber.

-• The 4-shot pepperbox: Introduced during the Allen & Wheelock period.
-This indicated that the pepperbox was still a valid option until the end of the 1850’s.
-To reduce the barrel diameter, a new method for fixing the barrel to the frame was introduced as described in patent US16367.
+• The 4-shot pepperbox: Introduced during the Allen & Wheelock period, demonstrating that the pepperbox remained a viable and popular handgun option into the late 1850s.
+To reduce the barrel diameter, Allen introduced a new method of securing the barrel cluster to the frame, as described in patent US16367.
 The 4-shot pepperbox doesn’t have a nipple shield.

 5-Shot Barrel Cluster